oovaa/hasanah/README.md

 * `hasanah.delay`: Set the delay (in minutes) between each display of Hadith or Ayah.
 The delay can be any positive integer.
 The default value is 30 minutes.

+* `hasanah.language`: Set the language for the displayed Ayah or Hadith.
+The language can be either 'en' for English or 'ar' for Arabic.
+The default value is 'ar'.

   **How to configure:**
   1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
   2. Type `Preferences: Open Settings (UI)` and press `Enter`.